centrica-engineering/nucleus-docs/docs/community/becoming-nucleus.md

 Responsibilities:

 * Our core team is responsible for curating the system and what it contains
-* Our community is responsible for integrating Nucleus in customer-facing channels
+* Our community is responsible for integrating Nucleus into customer-facing channels
 * We work together to share learnings, surface issues and opportunities
 * We work together to make sure the system is up to date and contains our best knowledge
 * We work together to make sure updates are smooth and issue free